webtiming/sequencer/overview.md

 - **UI-independency**.
 The sequencing mechanism should not be bundled with any predefined UI elements or UI frameworks.
 This ensures that programmers are free to exploit it for any purpose, including purposes that require custom UI solutions or no UI at all.
 General purpose UI components for timed presentation may still be developed and shared independently.

 - **Precise timing**.
 The sequencing mechanism should be based on a precise timeout mechanism (e.g. setTimeout) for enter/exit events to be emitted with high precision, ideally correct down to a single millisecond.
+This additionally ensures effectiveness with respect to power consumption.

 - **Expressive controls**.
 The sequencing mechanism should support any motion supported by the timing object, including fast forward, slow motion, backwards playback, immediate jumps or acceleration.
 This way, the sequencing mechanism may support a variety of media control primitives, appropriate for a wide range of media applications.